marciof/Eon/specification/README.md

 - Unicode (text) strings != byte strings.
 - Exceptions (error handling).
 - Shell language support (see "wf.sh"). http://rigaux.org/language-study/scripting-language/
+- Documentation available at run-time.
 - Live changes editor support.
 - Lazy functional.
 Eg. lazy.js, "no iteration takes place until you call each, and no intermediate arrays are created", `Lazy(txt).split("\n").take(5)`

 - "A programming language is low level when its programs require attention to the irrelevant."
 (Alan Perlis).